-NC Folk promotes the preservation, appreciation and understanding of the folklife heritage and culture in North Carolina.
-We’ve done this through documentation projects, festival production, community education programming, research, print and audio publication, and cultivating a vast network of community and folk arts organizations in North Carolina.
-We’re steadily growing and evolving with the dynamic cultures and people in this great state, and so we welcome you to join us and help support the People’s Arts!
-Our work is most easily broken down into these categories, and we are available for hire!
+The North Carolina Folklife Institute promotes the preservation, appreciation and understanding of the folklife heritage and culture in North Carolina.
+We do this through documentation projects, festival production, community education programming, research, print, and audio publications, and cultivating a vast network of community and folk arts organizations in North Carolina.

 In our four decades of programming we’ve:

 - Produced North Carolina’s first statewide folklife festival